adaltas/node-shell/doc/content/usage/tutorial.md

 The `route` method receives as first argument a context object with the following properties:
 - `argv` - the CLI arguments, either passed to the `route` method or obtained from `process.argv`
-- `params` - the parameters object derived from `argv`
+- `params` - the data extracted from `argv`
-- `config` - the configuration object used to initialise the parameters instance
+- `config` - the configuration object used to initialise the Shell.js instance

 Let's create the files with modules which will export functions "append" and "view".
 The content of the file `./routes/append.js`: